When the pros do it.

 The meatiness potential is real.

-I'll loop back on the panel fitment notes once it's painted and bolted.
+I'll loop back on the panel fitment notes once it's painted and bolted to explore the new wheel & tire fitment options.

 1 comment